PedroGatech/LearningToControlClass/class12/class12.md

 ## Walkthrough

 ### Lifting (P) and Projection (Q) layers
+The Lifting layer (P) maps the input function from its original low-dimensional channel space into a higher-dimensional latent space.
+This is typically done with a pointwise linear layer (a 1×1 convolution).
+The reason for this expansion is that the Fourier layers approximate nonlinear operators more effectively when they operate on a wide latent representation, giving the model the expressive capacity needed to learn complex mappings such as PDE solution operators.

+The Projection layer (Q) performs the opposite transformation: it takes the final high-dimensional latent features produced by the Fourier layers and compresses them back into the desired output channel dimension.
+Like the lifting layer, it is usually a pointwise linear map.
+This step converts the latent representation into the actual predicted function (e.g., pressure, velocity, temperature), acting as the final interface between the learned operator and the physical output space.

 ### Fourier layers
 As stated before, the Fourier Layers are composed following the equation below: